AK-Mrohyeah/Alexi-Bode-Porfolio/README.md

 # Alexi-Bode-Porfolio

+My focus is always shifting from computer science (my minor), to our urban environment (my major) not only with my classes, but in my freetime when I get indulge .

 In the future I will be posting my tech projects onto this website.

 My programming skills have come a long way since I wrote my first lines of code at MNSU in the fall of 2019.